bhavsec/reconspider/README.md

 If you would like to see features and issues that are being worked on, you can do that on [Development Progress](https://github.com/bhavsec/reconspider/projects/1) project board.

+# Added More Power

+Recon Spider combines the capabilities of [Photon](https://github.com/s0md3v/Photon) and [Recon Dog](https://github.com/s0md3v/ReconDog) to do a comprehensive enumeration of attack surface.

 # Special Thanks